hedgehogs-mind/spring-couch/docs/usage/crud_operations.md

 # CRUD operations

-This documentation page explains the basic CRUD operations Couch2r makes available.
+This documentation page explains the basic CRUD operations CouchRest makes available.
 CRUD stands for **C**reate, **R**ead, **U**pdate and **D**elete.

 # Assumptions

-In all examples we assume, that you configured your __Couch2r BasePath__ to be `/api/`!
+In all examples we assume, that you configured your __CouchRest BasePath__ to be `/api/`!

-Furthermore, there is the following entity, which has been published via `@Couch2r`:
+Furthermore, there is the following entity, which has been published via `@CouchRest`:

 ```
 @Entity
-@Couch2r
+@CouchRest
 public class Tree {

 }